eminorhan/frontier-torchtitan/README.md

 * Install the `aws-ofi-rccl` plugin, which enables `rccl` (AMD ROCm's version of `nccl`) to use `libfabric` for a more performant interconnect.
 I provide a shell script here ([`aws_ofi_rccl.sh`](https://github.com/eminorhan/frontier-torchtitan/blob/master/aws_ofi_rccl.sh)) to install this plugin.
 Simply run this script (*e.g.* `sh aws_ofi_rccl.sh`) to install the plugin (the script assumes that your ROCm version is 6.2.0; if you're using a different version, change it accordingly).

 ### Pretraining data
-Currently, the planned pretraining data consist of a combination of the following datasets:
+Currently, the pretraining data consist of a combination of the following datasets:

 * [Zyda-2](https://huggingface.co/datasets/Zyphra/Zyda-2), which is itself a cross-deduplicated and filtered combination of DCLM (3.3T), FineWeb-Edu (1.3T), Dolma (0.2T), Zyda (0.2T).